2022/2023 Academic Year

 Routine checks by Public Safety and Facilities Services occur with regards to out door lighting, landscaping, groundskeeping and any other potential security problems.

-Students and employees may report emergencies or criminal acts in a variety of ways: By calling the Public Safety Office 3163 or 911-1, calling the JC Crime Watch 814-641-3318, through their resident assistant or residence director, or by calling the Huntingdon Police directly.
+Students and employees may report emergencies or criminal acts in a variety of ways: By calling the Public Safety Office at 814-641-3163, calling the JC Crime Watch 814-641-3318, through their Resident Assistant or Residence Life Coordinator, or by calling the Huntingdon Police directly.
 The college investigates all incidents that are reported by students and staff to determine the appropriate response and follow-up either through the campus judicial process or through the local or State Police Departments.

 The following statistics are furnished in compliance with the Federal Student Right-to-know and Campus Security Act of 1990(Clery Act) you can view the statistics supplied to the Department of Education by clicking on the following link: Clery Stats